CogComp/cogcomp-nlp/core-utilities/README.md

     String corpus = "2001_ODYSSEY";
     String textId = "001";

-    // Create a TextAnnotation using the LBJ sentence
+    // Create a TextAnnotation using the LBJ sentence splitter
-    // splitter and tokenizers.
+    // and tokenizers.
+    TextAnnotationBuilder tab = new TokenizerTextAnnotationBuilder(new IllinoisTokenizer());

-    TextAnnotation ta1 = new TextAnnotation(corpus, textId, text1);
+    TextAnnotation ta1 = tab.createTextAnnotation(corpus, textId, text1);
     ```

   2. Using pre-tokenized text